hapax/hapax.github.io/assets/chuzenji.md

 Curiously, Thomas Aquinas saw in this perishability a proof of God's existence.
-In his *Tertia Via*, he argues that there are perishable beings, who exist but need not.
+In his *Tertia Via*, he argues the world is full of perishable beings, who exist for a time, but by processes of death, corruption and change, then cease to exist.
-If *only* the perishable exists, then in time, nothing must exist.
+Since they themselves

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>